Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Advanced Stats

-- In their past 10 games, the Stars are scoring 1.1 more goals per game than their season-long average.
+- In their past 10 games, the Stars' goals per game average is 1.1 higher than their season-long average.

-- The Stars score the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.
+- The Stars create the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.

-- The Stars are ranked third in league action for the fewest goals against this season, having allowed 215 total goals (2.6 per game).
+- The Stars have conceded the third-fewest goals in league action this season, 215 (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.